• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 Tuition: $2,100

-• RELIGIOUS STUDIES - Senior Seminar
+• RELIGIOUS STUDIES - Senior Seminar, Theology in Film and Fiction

-The Senior Seminar in Religious Studies affords students in-depth examinations of selected areas in the field of religion.
+This Senior Seminar in Religious Studies affords students in-depth examinations of selected areas in the field of religion.
 Teachers at the senior level guide students toward greater independence as thinkers and explorers of their own inner lives.

 This course is open only to rising SHP 12th graders.